How to create alerting and recording rules

 application.giantswarm.io/prometheus-rule-kind: loki

-• If you deploy a rule with the expression up{job="good"} > 0 in the workload cluster named alpha1, then the loaded rules will have the expression up{cluster_id="alpha1", job="good"} > 0.
+When you deploy a PrometheusRule in a workload cluster, the system automatically scopes the rules to that specific cluster.
+For example, deploying a rule with expression up{job="good"} > 0 in workload cluster alpha1 results in the loaded expression: up{cluster_id="alpha1", job="good"} > 0.

 Limitations